stader-labs/maticX/INTEGRATION.md

 // StakeManager is necessary to check the availability of the withdrawal request IStakeManager stakeManager = IStakeManager(STAKEMANAGER_ADDRESS);
+// Important: Looping from the beginning doesn't work due to
-for (uint256 idx = requests.length - 1; idx >= 0; idx--) {
+// non-shifting removal from the withdrawal request array. for (uint256 idx = requests.length - 1; idx >= 0; idx--) {
     WithdrawalRequest request = requests[idx].amount;
     if (stakeManager.epoch() < request.requestEpoch) continue;

     uint256 amountInMaticBefore = matic.balanceOf(msg.sender);
+    // Swaps the given index with the latest item and reduces the size.
+    // .
+V . .
+    // 6 1 4 9 Original array
+    // 6 9 4 9 Swapping with the latest item
+    // 6 9 4   Final array
     maticX.claimWithdrawal(idx);
     uint256 amountInMaticAfter = matic.balanceOf(msg.sender);